mendableai/firesearch/README.md

 - **📊 Data Visualization** - Charts and graphs for research insights

 ### LLM Provider Expansions
+- **🏠 Local LLM Support** - Ollama, LM Studio, and other local inference servers
+- **🔒 Self-hosted Firecrawl** - Connect to your own Firecrawl instance for enhanced security
-Support for additional providers including local models, specialized reasoning engines, and emerging AI platforms.
+- **🚀 Emerging Providers** - Support for specialized reasoning engines and new AI platforms

 ## 🏗️ Architecture